-- promotional material or a website which badly written or has spelling mistakes.
+- promotional material or a website which is badly written or has spelling mistakes.

-- a donation collector with an aggressive or intimidating manner, using fake ID or falsified documents.
+- a donation collector with an aggressive or intimidating manner, using a fake ID or falsified documents

 To protect yourself or your organisation you should always check that the charity is registered with the Charity Commission before you donate.
 Think about calling the charity directly to check the collection is authorised and if in doubt tell the donation collector you will donate directly to the charity yourself.
 It may take a little more time but it will ensure that your donation reaches the intended beneficiaries.

 Charities need to be aware of this type of fraud as it can impact on their reputation if the fraudster is using a name similar to their own and they could also be missing out on donations that were intended for them.

 If you are aware of a charity donation fraud you should always report this to the police and Charity Commission to ensure others aren’t caught by this scam.

 Our complimentary newsletters and event invitations are designed to provide you with regular updates, insight and guidance.